fact-sealevel/nzinsargps-verticallandmotion/README.md

 ```

 ## Building the container locally
-You can build the container with Docker by cloning the repository locally and then running the following command from the repository root:
+You can build the container with Docker by running the following command from the repository root:
 ```shell
 docker build -t nzinsargps-verticallandmotion .
 ```